iamomojo/iamomojo/README.md

 <img align="left" src="https://user-images.githubusercontent.com/42611207/147034404-d4e7eff5-8873-4d7e-8f76-6401f4ae8c54.png" alt="My Image">

 Covid changed the world and so did I by upskilling.
-Did I mention that I applied myself to learning **Anaplan** (*a cloud-based business-planning software that provides data for decision-making)?
+Did I mention that I applied myself to learning **Anaplan** (a cloud-based business-planning software that provides data for decision-making).
 2021 was a year of all things DATA.
 I am an **Anaplan certified Model Builder (Level 2)** Woot woot!.